Portraits of Rebecca and her brother, Hyman Gratz

-Gratz College traces its origins back to 1856 when her brother Hyman and the Hebrew Education Society of Philadelphia (established in 1849 by Rebecca Gratz and Isaac Leeser) joined together to establish a trust to create a Hebrew teachers’ college.
+Gratz College traces its origins back to 1856 when Hyman Gratz (brother of Rebecca Gratz) and the Hebrew Education Society of Philadelphia (established in 1848 by Rebecca Gratz and Isaac Leeser) joined together to establish a trust to create a Hebrew teachers’ college.

-When Gratz died in 1869, her brother, Hyman, left funds for the founding of a teachers' college for Jewish education.
-Built in 1895 as the first of its kind, Gratz College continues the mission of its namesake today, with a commitment to quality Jewish education.
+When Rebecca Gratz died in 1869, her brother, Hyman, left funds for the founding of a teachers' college for Jewish education.
+Founded in 1895 as the first of its kind, Gratz College continues the mission of its namesake today, with a commitment to quality Jewish education.

 Gratz College provides a pluralistic education and engages students in active study for professional growth and personal enrichment.
 Gratz offers graduate and undergraduate degree and certificate programs, as well as learning opportunities for adults and teens.
 Through productive partnerships, the College also seeks to maintain and expand its institutional and academic relationships in Philadelphia, North America and worldwide.

-Gratz’s programs reflect the College’s historic focus on Jewish studies and education, as well as the institution’s commitment to address the intellectual and professional growth of all students.
-The College creates access for students everywhere to become leaders in their professions and communities.
+Many of Gratz’s programs reflect the College’s historic focus on Jewish studies and education.
+With a broad commitment to the intellectual and professional growth of diverse constituencies, the College creates access for students everywhere to become leaders in their professions and communities.